 Who doesn’t want to save money?
-Saving money with coupons, apps, and rebates at the store is much easier now with these various options.
+Saving money with coupons, apps, and rebates at the store are much easier now with these various options.
 You can spend as little or as much time to get some of the savings.

 Coupons, Apps, and Rebates

-The definition of coupon is “a voucher entitling the holder to a discount for a particular product” according to Oxford Dictionaries.
-It defines an app as “an application, especially as downloaded by a user to a mobile devise.”
+The definition of a coupon is “a voucher entitling the holder to a discount for a particular product” according to Oxford Dictionaries.
+It defines an app as “an application, especially as downloaded by a user to a mobile device.”
 A rebate is a portion of the money that was spent on something.

 Coupons can be printed or electronic.
 There are manufacturer and store coupons.
 This is important because many places will allow you to use a manufacturer and a store coupon for the same item.
 Do you know what is better than that?
 Get the item on sale, use the two different coupons, and then later use an app to get more savings.
 Keep reading to see more about saving.